waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

   - In addition to above IOPS constrains, there is a level of maximum performance you can achieve between EC2 and EBS
   - the performance of instance depends on the type and size of the instance
   - with **io1** - you can achieve maximum 260,000 IOPS and 7,500 MB/s per instance
-  - this means you need just over 4 volumnes performning at thier maximum performance to achive this maximum performance per instance
+  - this means you need just over 4 volumes performing at their maximum performance to achieve this maximum performance per instance
-  - with **io2** - the maximum you can achive is 160,000 IOPS and 4,750 MB/s per instance
+  - with **io2** - the maximum you can achieve is 160,000 IOPS and 4,750 MB/s per instance
   - with **io2 Block Express** you can maximise instance with 260,000 IOPS and 7500 MB/s
 - GP2 and GP3 per instance max is 260,000 IOPS and 7,000 MB/s